greyatomtestuser2/DS-SF-44/lessons/lesson-04/README.md

 One such attempt that is commonly used in the medical/health sciences fields is based on work by Bradford Hill.
 He developed a list of "tests" that an analysis much pass in order to indicate a causal relationship.
 These requirements include:

-1. Strength of association
+1. Temporal Relationship
-2. Consistency
+2. Strength
-3. Specificity
+3. Dose-Response Relationship
-4. Temporality
+4. Consistency
-5. Biological gradient
+5. Plausibility
-6. Plausibility
+6. Alternate Explanations
-7. Coherence
+7. Experiment
-8. Experiment
+8. Specificity
-9. Analogy
+9. Coherence

 This is by no means an exhaustive checklist, but it's useful for understanding that your predictor/exposure **must have occurred before your outcome**.
 For example, in order for smoking to cause cancer, one must have started smoking prior to getting cancer.